ToolJet/ToolJet/docs/docs/marketplace.md

 ## Using a plugin as datasource

-Flow for installing a plugin and using it as the datasource is really simple.
+The flow for installing and using a plugin as a datasource is really simple.
 The steps are:
 - Go to the **Marketplace**
 - On the left sidebar, click on the Marketplace to check all the available plugins
     <div style={{textAlign: 'center'}}>